argoproj/argo-workflows/community/sustainability_effort.md

 ### Bug Triaging

 We need to make sure that all new bugs are seen by somebody so that we can identify the highest priority ones.
-There are labels "P0", "P1", "P2", and "P3" that should be applied, in which "P0" is considered highest priority and needs immediate attention, followed by "P1", "P2", and then "P3".
+There are labels `P0`, `P1`, `P2`, and `P3` that should be applied, in which `P0` is considered highest priority and needs immediate attention, followed by `P1`, `P2`, and then `P3`.
 The "bug" label can be removed if the issue is determined to be user error.
-The label "more-information-needed" can be added if more information is needed from the author to in order to determine whether it's a bug or its priority.
-If there's a new P0 bug, notify the [#argo-wf-contributors](https://cloud-native.slack.com/archives/C0510EUH90V) slack channel.
+The label `more-information-needed` can be added if more information is needed from the author to in order to determine whether it's a bug or its priority.
+If there's a new `P0` bug, notify the [#argo-wf-contributors](https://cloud-native.slack.com/archives/C0510EUH90V) slack channel.

 Any bugs that have >= 5 "thumbs up" reactions should be labeled `P1`.
 Any bugs with 3-4 "thumbs up" should be labeled `P2`.
 (Bugs can be sorted by "thumbs up").